wp-plugins/offers-for-woocommerce/README.txt

 * Negotiation tactics come into play when people submit offers.
 For example, you might be able to sell 20 of an item to somebody that originally requested 15 if they're trying to meet a particular cost.

 == Changelog ==

+= 1.1.1 - 04.30.2015 =
+* Tweak - Adds option for handling available offer QTY based on WooCommerce inventory back-order settings.
+* Tweak - Hides the final offer option unless you are submitting a counter-offer.
+* Tweak - Adds validation to the expiration date so you cannot set a date in the past.
+* Fix - Various bug fixes to eliminate PHP notices and conflicts with other plugins.
+* Fix - Adjusts jQuery spinner icon to work with WordPress 4.2.

 = 1.1.0 - 04/16/2015 =
 * Tweak - Adjusts offer search to return results from all offer detail data (not just the title).